felipecrp/pytest-pyspec/README.md

 - **Docstring Support**: Override test descriptions using docstrings
 - **Consolidated Output**: Smart grouping that avoids repeating parent headers
 - **Natural Language**: Automatic lowercase formatting of common words (the, is, are, etc.)
+- **Decorator Support**: Override descriptions right next to your classes and tests

 ## Quick Start